CatraProto/docs/logging.md

 CatraProto uses [Serilog](https://serilog.net) for logging.
 You can use the helper method `Logger.CreateDefaultLogger()` to create a default logger which prints to console. **If no parameter is provided, the method will create a logger with logging level set to `LogEventLevel.Information`**.

 You can provide a `LoggingLevelSwitch` to `Logger.CreateDefaultLogger()` if you want to change logging level.\
 You can also specify a console theme using the `templateTheme` parameter.
+By default, the _Code_ theme is used.

 Example:
 ```cs